nelsonjchen/op-replay-clipper/README.md

   - <img width="347" alt="Screen Shot 2022-09-06 at 11 55 39 PM" src="https://user-images.githubusercontent.com/5363/188815682-6694c2f8-1d77-468e-9152-75a709477c9a.png">
 - This route is fully uploaded:
   - <img width="316" alt="Screen Shot 2022-09-07 at 12 27 26 AM" src="https://user-images.githubusercontent.com/5363/188816174-51045496-4614-4050-b911-c4abb987c5fe.png">
 - The driver or interior camera is not required to be enabled for recording or uploading for this.
 It's easier to just hit that "Upload all" button though.
 Unfortunately there's no only upload all wide camera, forward camera, and logs button.
   - If this is news to you about recording or uploading driver video, you should be aware of a toggle in the openpilot UI to not record driver video and thus effectively not allowing upload of the driver video.
 Unfortunately, there's no record but block upload driver videos option.
 - Note: If you do not upload all the forward camera files, the replay will not progress past the starting UI.
 - It is possible to upload only a portion of the route and still render a clip, but it's not recommended if you are new to this clipper.
 You can find those instructions [in Advanced Tips > Partial Uploads.](#partial-upload).

 ### Setup

-We will be using [GitHub Codespaces][ghcs].

 #### Time Estimates

+- Replicate
+  - Setup: If the clipper is cold, it'll take about 4 minutes to spin up.
+You aren't charged for this by Replicate.
+If you're lucky, someone else has already spun up the clipper and an existing public instance will already be warm and ready to go.
+  - Per Clip
+     - 1 minute for an uncached 30 second clip.
+     - 0.5 minutes to re-render said 30 second clip that was run recently and data cached by Replicate.
+- Codespaces
   - Setup: 1 minute
   - Per Clip: About 5 minutes to capture a 30 second frame with the UI and compress the 30 second clip to ~50MB.

+#### Setup Replicate

+1. Visit https://replicate.com/nelsonjchen/op-replay-clipper.
+That's it.
+You're done.
+You can skip to [Steps](#steps).

 #### Setup GitHub Codespaces